-Norman Vincent Peale offers a dose of faith to help you appoach life with joy and excitment.
+Norman Vincent Peale offers faith tips to help you approach life with joy.

 How are you?
 It’s a question you hear a dozen times a day.
 Mostly you mumble a “fine” or “okay” and don’t give it much thought.
 But maybe you should.

 How are you?
 Are you excited about life?
 Are you eager to see what God has in store for you each day?
 Or are you lethargic and downcast?
 In Malachi 4:2, God promises that to those who honor and revere him, “the sun of righteousness will rise with healing its rays.
 And you will go out and frolic like well-fed calves.”
 Picture it—frolicking with the pure joy of being alive!

 When you are sick physically, you take medicine to make you better.
 And how do you take that medicine?
 Ordinarily you take it by mouth in the form of a liquid or a pill, or you take it by injection into the bloodstream.
 When your sickness is that of your heart and your mind, how can you take a dose of faith, the medicine you need?

 "If we can get Guideposts inspirational stories into the hands of people who may not have a devotional life, they can share the true-life stories of how God works in the world.
 The joy of Guideposts is their free, donated magazines to my hospital. --Rob C., Director of Pastoral Carl.

 You can take it either through the eye or through the ear.
 For example, suppose you read the Bible.
 The printed words are reflected as an image on the retina of the eye.
 This is transmitted to the mind where it conveys an idea and the idea affects the diseased area of the mind with its healing potency.
 That is why you should read the Bible.